I had decided not to sell masks. But now, I am indeed selling masks on dmstitches.ca. Getting to this point was quite a process…

 Making surgical-style masks is a lot of work though!
 It would definitely be quicker and easier for me to make fabric masks without the pleats, and without trying to adhere to the design of a surgical-style mask.
 But of course, easier and quicker doesn’t mean better.

 After making a couple of test prototypes and planning out the most efficient way to make them in bulk (not one-by-one), I started by making a small test run of forty masks, mostly so that I could fine tune my production methods and see if/where there was room to make it more efficient.

 The fun part came after making that first test run and packaging them individually.
 I didn’t realize just how much fun I was going to have taking photos of the masks, and I think they turned out OK!

 These “made in Toronto” surgical-style masks are not medical grade, but are made from all new materials (not recycled bed sheets) and are individually packaged and sealed.
 They consist of three layers: 100% cotton + non-woven polyester interfacing (that acts as a filter) + 100% cotton.
 Just like legit surgical-style masks, they have a metal nose wire and soft elastic ear loops.
 I’ve put several test masks through multiple washes in hot water with colour-safe bleach and they hold up surprisingly well.

 Now that my process is fine-tuned and my trial run complete, I’m making masks in batches of 100.
-I’m going to put much more information on www.masks.to in the coming days and will be launching an online store in the fall.
+I’m going to put much more information online in the coming days and will be launching an online store soon.